nori-2004/RPG-Game-Databases-Application/README.md

 - Tracking completed objectives and achievements
 - Managing in-game locations, items, and characters

-This model can power modern RPGs while integrating with live services (e.g., PlayStation accounts) to sync user achievements and progress.
+This model can power modern RPGs while integrating with live services (for e.g., PlayStation accounts) to sync user achievements and progress.